 You are by no means required or expected to join Federated Church in order to attend worship or to participate in any of our many programs.
 In fact, we encourage you to attend our worship services to make sure that you are comfortable here before even considering membership.
 So once you are ready to consider making Federated your church home, we invite you to attend an Inquirers Class.
 Whether you just want to know more about The Federated Church or are seriously interested in becoming an official member, an Inquirers Class provides a wonderful opportunity to take a fresh look at the meaning of Christ for our times, and explore the programs and purpose of The Federated Church.
 It is also a great chance to meet some other people who are considering membership.

-Inquirers Classes are held two times a year.
-Our fall class is a daytime class on a Saturday and our spring class happens on two consecutive Wednesday evenings.
-(Plan to attend both sessions of the two part class.)
+Inquirers Classes are typically held two times a year, spring and fall.
+Each session includes two classes.
+Please plan to attend both sessions of the two part class.
 Childcare is available with pre-registration.

 Our next Inquirers Class will be held in April 2024.

 Contact Rev. Hamilton Throckmorton at firstname.lastname@example.org if interested in learning more about that class.